 communicate that information to the appropriate supervisor as soon as

-are expected to time in at the beginning of their shifts and time out
+are expected to clock in at the beginning of their shift and clock out

-at the end of their shifts on the current university time clock system.
+at the end of their shift on the current university time clock system.

 the supervisor's signature.
 Timesheets should be updated at the end of